THE Timetable

-The schedule is the heart of the festival.
-Each day of the festival you can create your own personal program.
-The highly qualified trainers will show you new figures and help you improve your technique.
-By dividing the workshops into different levels of difficulty, you can put together your own program to suit your individual training level.
-Beginner workshops in less known dances offer the perfect opportunity to get a taste of previously unknown dance styles.
-Registration for the individual workshops is not required - just decide spontaneously on site which of the offers you want to take advantage of.
+The Timetable is the heart of the festival.
+Put together your own personal program for each day of the festival.
+The highly qualified trainers will show you new moves and help you improve your technique.
+By dividing the workshops into different levels of difficulty, you can put together a program to suit your individual training level.
+Beginner workshops in lesser-known dances offer the perfect opportunity to get a taste of previously unknown dance styles.
+Registration for the individual workshops is not necessary - simply decide spontaneously on site which of the offers you would like to take advantage of.

 Level